ArcaneMage/javalaboratories-java-extensions/README.md

         Outputs: 9 7 5 76 2 40 101 = 240
 ```
 ### StopWatch
 StopWatch provides a convenient means for timings of methods.
-There are no explicit methods to start and stop the
+There are no explicit methods in the class to start and
-timings, because these are naturally determined through the process of invoking the function that is currently
+stop the timings, because these are naturally determined through the process of invoking the function that is currently
 being timed.
-In other words, calling the function will start the `StopWatch` and when the function comes to a
+In other words, executing the function will start the `StopWatch` and when the function comes to a
 natural/unnatural conclusion, the `StopWatch` is automatically stopped.
 Number of instances of `StopWatch` is unlimited,
-and if the instances are related, useful statistics are available via the class' methods or the `StopWatch.print()`
+and so useful statistics are available of all the timed functions via the class' methods or via the `StopWatch.print()`
-method to print pre-formatted data into a string.
-Every instance has a unique name, which is useful when reviewing the
+method which prints pre-formatted data into a string.
+Every `StopWatch` instance has a unique name, which is useful when
-statistics.
-Use the `StopWatch.time(Runnable)` or the `StopWatch.time(Consumer)` method to start the timings, the latter is
+reviewing the statistics.
+Use the `StopWatch.time(Runnable)` or the `StopWatch.time(Consumer)` method to start the timings,
-particularly useful for `Collection.forEach(Consumer)` and/or streams.
+the latter is particularly useful for `Collection.forEach(Consumer)` and/or streams.
 ```
          StopWatch stopWatch = StopWatch.watch("methodOne");
          StopWatch stopWatch2 = StopWatch.watch("methodTwo");